-Beginning in the first quarter of 2020, the outbreak of the novel strain of coronavirus ("COVID-19"), resulted in governments enacting emergency measures to combat the spread of the virus.
+Beginning in the first quarter of 2020, the outbreak of the novel strain of coronavirus ("COVID-19") resulted in governments enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused an economic slowdown and material disruption to business.
-Management has experienced a slow-down in the ability to transact business because of the self-isolating measures.
+Management has experienced a slow-down in the ability to transact business as a result of the self-isolating measures.
 Government has reacted with interventions intended to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time.
-While 55 North has not been materially impacted by COVID-19 to date, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Company in future periods.
+It is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Company in future periods.

 Due to recent weak capital markets for junior mineral exploration companies, Management with the support of the Board of Directors reduced operations to conserve capital.
 This involved the curtailment of exploration activities and the reduction of administrative overheads to an absolute minimum until such time that the capital markets are more supportive of junior exploration projects.
-The Company was able to secure needed capital in the fourth quarter of 2020 due to improved market conditions and interest in the Company's project.
+The Company was able to secure needed capital in the fourth quarter of 2020 and second quarter of 2021 due to improved market conditions and interest in the Company's project.
 This allowed for the start of new exploration activities in Manitoba.